Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Concluding Remarks

 \section{Concluding Remarks}

-We have shown how interval-based temporal separation on $\ITLNL$ and a lemma which is key in establishing this form of separation in \cite{GM2022} can be used to obtain concise proofs of an interval-based form of the reactivity normal form as known from \cite{MP89a}, the inverse of the temporal projection operator from (\cite{DBLP:conf/icalp/HalpernMM83}, the elimination of propositional quantification in $\ITLNL$ and, consequently, uniform Craig interpolation and Beth definability for $\ITLNL$.
+We have shown how interval-based temporal separation in $\ITLNL$ and a lemma which is key for establishing this form of separation in \cite{GM2022} can be used to establish a number of results on $\ITL$ and $\ITLNL$ by concise proofs.
+These include an interval-based variant of the reactivity normal form as known from \cite{MP89a}, the expressibility of the inverse of the temporal projection operator from \cite{DBLP:conf/icalp/HalpernMM83}, a normal form for $\ITL$ formulas $A$ which, given a state formula $w$, features the conditions that the maximal $\Box w$- and $\Box\neg w$-subintervals of an interval satisfying $A$ need to satisfy, the elimination of propositional quantification in $\ITLNL$ and, as corollaries, uniform Craig interpolation and Beth definability for $\ITLNL$, and the elimination of propositional quantification with an upper bound on the number of states which satisfy the quantified variable in the \emph{chop-star}-free subset of $\ITLNL$.

-Notably, the $\LTL$-based forms of these results, along with separation on its own, are well-understood and have shown to be very useful in the literature.
+Notably, the $\LTL$-based forms of these results, except that on $\PiInv$, which is a new connective in $\ITL$, along with separation on its own, are well-understood and have shown to be very useful in the literature.
 Uniform Craig interpolation and Beth definability are an exception; $\LTL$ does not have them as pointed out in \cite{Maksimova91}.
 They hold in $\ITL$ (without the neighbourhood modalities) too.
-However, the availability of the neighbourhood modalities, which make it possible to use $\Diamond_a\defeq\Diamond_r\Diamond_r\Diamond_l\Diamond_l$ as the universal modality, greatly enhance the scope of explicit definitions $\Box_a(p\equiv C)$: the restriction on the semantics of atomic propositions $p$ imposed by the locality principle in $\ITL$ can be largely compensated for by letting $\Diamond_l$ and $\Diamond_r$ occur in $C$.
+However, the availability of the neighbourhood modalities, which make it possible to use $\Diamond_a\defeq\Diamond_r\Diamond_r\Diamond_l\Diamond_l$ as the universal modality, greatly enhance the scope of explicit definitions $\Box_a(p\equiv C)$: the restriction on the semantics of atomic propositions $p$ imposed by the locality principle in $\ITL$ can be largely compensated for by letting $\Diamond_l$ and $\Diamond_r$ occur in interpolants $C$.